 So mobile welfare units are not used only for toilet, kitchen or rest areas, and can also be used for the very job itself.

-As specialist providers of mobile welfare units in London, we have just what you need for any type of business or site.
+As specialist providers of mobile welfare units in London and site accommodation providers, we have just what you need for any type of business or site.
 If you need to hire or purchase one of these units, or would like information on any other of our products and services, contact us or call us on 0208 459 6972.
 You can also follow us on Twitter.